Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - The crown sticks out a little too far from the case

 The Citizen BM8180-03E is a military-style watch that is simple in design and modest in size.
-In the age of 40+mm wristwatches, a 37mm timepiece is not so trendy…but it’s classic!
-From the World-War-II green color tone to the clear dial with big numbers, it reminds me of my favorite war movies & video games that take place in the Europe of the early 20th Century.
+The World War II green color tone and the clear dial with big numbers remind me of my favorite war movies & video games that take place in Europe in the early 20th Century.

-The canvas strap is what makes the watch stand out from other counterparts; it’s rough and exudes military style.
+The canvas strap makes the watch stand out from other counterparts; it’s rough and exudes military style.
 It’s durable, too.
-But unfortunately, it’s not comfortable, at least during a few first weeks of using!
+But unfortunately, it’s not comfortable, at least during the first few weeks of use.

-The watch face is simple, so you can find another strap for it with ease if you want to change the style or tone.
-But I think it best suits green canvas straps.
+The watch’s face is simple, so you can easily find another strap for it if you want to change the style or tone.
+But it best suits green canvas straps.

-The guarded crown is the detail that needs improvement, it sticks out a little too much from the case, making the overall design looks unbalanced.
-However, I think it’s not a huge issue, just you – the owner, will pay attention to this tiny flaw, like a few minor scratches on the SSC017’s bezel.
+The guarded crown is the detail that needs improvement.
+It sticks out too much from the case, making the overall design look unbalanced.
+However, it’s not a huge issue.
+The owner will notice this tiny flaw, like minor scratches on the SSC017’s bezel.

-Perhaps I don’t need to tell you again about the excellent quality of Citizen Eco-Drive watches: durable, accurate, no need battery replacement… You already know!
+I don’t need to tell you again about the excellent quality of Citizen Eco-Drive watches.
+They are durable, accurate, and do not need battery replacement.
+You already know.

-For the true military watches, I have another list here!
+To clarify, this is not an actual field watch.
+For the actual military watches, I have another list here.

-As I said, the case is rather small compared to most men’s watches nowadays, but it’s for the sake of classic style.
-Wristwatches of old time were not big, were not complicated, and that’s what Citizen tried to imitate.
-The BM8180-03E is not a highly-featured watch; it’s just a small time-telling companion clinging on your wrist.
+As I said, the case is relatively small compared to most men’s watches nowadays, but it’s for the sake of classic style.
+Wristwatches of old times were not big or complicated, and that’s what Citizen tried to imitate.
+The BM8180-03E is not a highly-featured watch but a small time-telling companion clinging to your wrist.

 Best Digital Solar Watches